 There is always a way.

 On day 6, we set out from Fiskardo to beat this issue.
 We found a shoal on the chart far enough from land to make a mess, and shallow enough to anchor.
 We ransacked the boat for suitable equipment to empty the Rassey's bowls.
-First, we rigged the powerful electric dinghy pump to a long hose, and duct-taped to to the end a rubber plunger fitting to cover the seacock hole.
-I goggled up and went over the side to locate the sea cock.
-Matt rigged a line from a stantion to hold onto in the water, so we could relax enough to take a deep breath.
-2m under the boat, working, with the anxiety of 40litres of horror unleashing, under pressure, into your face, required good breath holding!
+First, we rigged the powerful electric dinghy pump to a long hose, and duct-taped to the end a rubber plunger fitting to cover the sea cock hole.
+I googled up and went over the side to locate the sea cock.
+Matt rigged a line from a station to hold onto in the water, so we could relax enough to take a deep breath.
+2m under the boat, working, with the anxiety of 40 litres of horror unleashing, under pressure, into your face, required good breath holding!

 It took half an hour and about 8 dives between us.
 On the last, I relaxed well, with my fingers wedged into the heater exhaust outlet and limbs floppy.
 I dove down, felt good, and had a lot of oxygen.
 I put all my strength into the pump action plunger this time.
 The handle snapped and cut my finger.
 I turned upside down, feet on the hull, and pumped; I had air still.
 And then it erupted.
 A brown volcano billowed into the sub-marine sky.
 It was biblical.
 I was just quick enough to miss the torrent of horrors, and we surfaced.
 Fists in the air.
 Cheering in victory.
 Heads back under to witness the event, then cheering again; it was a joyous achievement!
 We climbed aboard, Matt poured Ouzo into my cut finger and into a barnacle knick on George's hand, and we all drank another whiskey in good spirits.